greyestapps/amazon-inspector-network-reachability-workshop/docs/README.md

 ![](./images/readme-1-architecture.png)

 Here are the Route Tables and Security Groups for you to review as well.
+Don't worry, we will also cover this with a short presentation in a bit.

 ![](./images/readme-2-routes.png)